 Changes affecting operations in strict SQL mode

-STRICT_ALL_TABLES) may result in
+STRICT_ALL_TABLES) may result

-The default character set has changed to
+The default character set has changed from

 utf8mb4 in MySQL

 8.0.
 In a replicated setting, when upgrading from MySQL 5.7 to

-the default character set back to the character set used in MySQL
+the character set used in MySQL 5.7 before upgrading.
+After the

 upgrade is completed, the default character set can be changed

 defaults were used, one way to preserve them is to start the

 server with these lines in the

 [mysqld] character_set_server=latin1 collation_server=latin1_swedish_ci